 Another beauty of Tableau is that you connect it to a wide gamut of data sources ranging from Microsoft Excel, PDF to Google Sheets, Google Analytics, Dropbox, Salesforce, SAP HANA, and databases like MongoDB, MySQL, Elasticsearch, etc. By simply connecting Tableau to any data source, you can export all your unstructured data (without Ctrl C + Ctrl V) for analysis.
 Once your data is brought into Tableau, you can create a centralized view and save yourself from the hassle of going through multiple disparate reports.

-3. Smoothly integrates with popular programming languages
+3. Integrate with programming languages

 4. Mobile-Ready Dashboard